sandyvasquez/adagrams/README.md

 Do not move onto a new wave of requirements until the minimum requirements of the previous wave are complete and your tests are green across the board.

-Here is what it looks like when all 16 tests are passing:
+Here is what it looks like when all 17 tests are passing:
 ![all 16 tests are passing message](assets/passing-tests-screenshot.png)

+Note: The screenshots say 16 tests instead of the correct 17 tests.

 ## Implementation Requirements